AppleNectar/dev-php-app/README.md

 ### PHP

-- Use the official image of php (Default version 8.0.0)
+- Use the official image of php (Default version 8.0.3)
 - The execution user has the same username and user id as Nginx.
 - Listen on port 9000 of TCP
-- Xdebug extension is valid (Listen on port 9003 / Default ide key `IDEKEY`)
+- Xdebug extension is valid (Listen on port 9003 / Default ide key `IDEKEY` / Start with request trigger)
 - PHP's extension that Laravel depends on is installed
 - Composer is installed system-wide
 - php-cs-fixer is installed system wide